 User Checks

-The user check is an external visual inspection of the appliance and does not require opening the plug for inspection.
-It does not necessarily need to be recorded unless a fault is found.
-If a fault is found, or if the equipment is suspected of being faulty, it should be reported to the duty holder and removed from use.
-A PAT testing course will provide you with the necessary skills and knowledge to conduct effective user checks on portable electrical equipment.
+A user check is an external inspection only.
+It does not include opening the plug or carrying out electrical tests.
+It does not usually need to be recorded unless a fault is found.
+If damage is found (or the equipment is suspected to be faulty), it should be removed from use, clearly labelled, and reported to the responsible person.

 User Visual Inspection